 The Board has, in order to make a focused attention on business and for better governance and accountability, constituted the following mandatory committees viz., Audit Committee, Risk Management Committee, Stakeholders' Relationship Committee, Nomination and Remuneration Committee, Corporate Social Responsibility Committee and non-mandatory Committee, viz., Administrative Committee and Scheme Implementation Committee.
 The terms of reference of these Committees are determined by the Board and their performance being reviewed.
-Meetings of each of these Committee, who also informs the Board about the summary of discussions held in the Committee Meetings.
+Meetings of each of these Committees are convened by the respective Chairman of the Committee, who also informs the Board about the summary of discussions held in the Committee Meetings.
 The minutes of the Committee Meetings are placed before the subsequent Board meetings.